druckenclam/reactjs101/Ch03/reactjs-introduction.md

 	ReactDOM.render(<MyComponent/>, document.getElementById('app'));
 	```

-2. Functional Component (pure stateless components for UI rendering, there is no status, 實作物件, reference，or life-cycle functions.
+2. Functional Component (pure stateless components for UI rendering, there is no status, objects, reference，or life-cycle functions.
 Stateless components are faster than stateful ones)

 	```javascript
 	// Use arrow function to write Functional Component, making UI design simpler and reducing side effect